Graduate Students on campus

 Graduate Students

-Many courses offered by the Law School are available to graduate students and can complement studies in other disciplines.
+Many Law School courses are open to graduate students and can complement studies in other disciplines.
 The Law School embraces interdisciplinary learning and welcomes the diverse perspective brought to our classrooms by students pursuing degrees outside the legal profession.
-Whether you want to incorporate a legal perspective into your current studies or are exploring the possibility of pursuing a law degree, taking a Law School course can be an enriching experience.
-Additionally, graduate or professional students are welcome to pursue a Law Minor.

 Expand all